tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 Note the following about links and formatting in the tooltips.yml file:

 *  You can't add hyperlinks in YAML content using the approach for automated links (such as `[jekyllhowto-publishing][jekyllhowto-publishing]`), but you can directly code HTML links here.
-*  If you do use a link, use an absolute Hippo link.
-(Later, when we ditch Hippo, you'll have to revisit these links.)
 *  In your link formatting, use single quotes instead of double quotes.
 For example, `<a href='https://en.wikipedia.org/wiki/River'>River in Wikipedia</a>`.
 *  For multiple paragraphs, use `<p>` tags.
 Other HTML formatting is also allowed.
 *  By default, the glossary term is lower-cased.
 If you want it capitalized, add a `capitalize="true"` parameter in the include syntax.